stefanspringer1/Pipeline/README.md

 ## The size of step functions

 The body of a step function is actually, by expansion of the `@Step` macro, encapsulated as a closure in order to be controlled by the pipeline framework.
 This means that the compiler may have difficulty applying type inference to complex but erroneous code within a step function, making it harder to generate a helpful error messages in such cases.
-Furthermore, with very large functions, the corresponding macro expansion could potentially interfere with the editing process.
+Furthermore, with very large functions, the corresponding macro expansion could potentially slow down the editing process.

 It is generally recommended to avoid very large step functions.